 NEDERLANDS // ENGLISH

 Nearly every theme park enthusiast is a credit hunter.
-Me too… Although I sometimes claim that dark rides and entertainment are the most important elements of an amusement park, I love coaster-count and coaster bingos as well.
+Me too… Although I often claim that dark rides and entertainment are the most important elements of an amusement park, I love coaster-count and coaster bingos as well.
 Everybody knows that there are tons of amazing roller coasters at the American East Coast and in 2017, it’s finally time to discover some of them.
 I bought A Cedar Fair Platinum Pass and I’m planning several USA trips this year.
 We will visit Canada’s Wonderland and the iconic Cedar Point in late August, but this first road trip will take us from Charlotte to Washington DC.
 Even on our first day, we will already meet some legendary roller coasters.
 While arriving at the Carowinds parking lot, I actually notice that I’ve never seen so many B&M tracks at once.

 The sky is blue, the sun is shining and most Americans seem to be in church on this Sunday morning.
 Crowds are very low at this moment.
 That’s awesome because there are not less than 13 coasters waiting to be ridden.
 When we arrive about 15 minutes before the official opening time, Carowinds’ main street has already opened.
 That enables us to make a cool interstate-selfie.
 Due to the park’s location, it’s possible to put my left foot in South-Carolina and my right foot in North-Carolina while standing at the square at the entrance gates.
 A little later, promptly at 10 AM, the American anthem is played and Carowinds opens for a day full of thrills.